jac21984/Udacity-Project_5/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-To use this project, first clone the repo on your device .
+To use this project, first clone the repo on your device.
+Compile build-dev or build-prod.
-Open Index.html file in prefered web browser.
+Open dist/Index.html file in prefered web browser.

 # Usage
 [(Back to top)](#table-of-contents)

-Enter zipcode, enter current feelings and click Generate button.
+Enter Name (Ex.
+"Picard" and click submit button.

 # Development
 [(Back to top)](#table-of-contents)